wmde/wikibase-release-pipeline/development/docs/wbs-dev.md

 This builds `wbs-tools` from the current checkout, starts the browser installer with live reload, uses local `.test` hostnames, and assumes Git and Docker are already installed.
 Configure those hostnames as described in the [local development guide](./local-development.md#develop-the-installer-ui).
 It does not build the Wikibase Suite product images.
 Use `development/wbs-dev build` separately when those images have changed.

+For a complete installation test of an unpublished checkout, use `./install --build` instead.
+This builds the tools and product images from the checkout and then runs the normal installer.

 ## Lint

 ```bash